The World Thinks in Poetry

 The forest tells me its myths through thickets of ferns waist high –

-Its petals held in tenuous bloom.
+its petals held in tenuous bloom.

-Her stamens reach out their vulnerable arms
+Stamens reaching out their vulnerable arms

 in tremulous powdery anticipation

-Waiting for the kiss of bumblebee.
+for the kiss of bumblebee.

 The world thinks in the language of salty oceans coarsing with blood,

-Granite mountain streams tinkling in mirth,
+granite streams tinkling in mirth,

-Jagged rocks consummating ecstasy, thick with foam,
+jagged rocks consummating ecstasy, thick with foam,

-Impervious families of mussels clinging onto rocks
+impervious families of mussels clinging onto rocks:

-A shellfish bedlam of stoic determination.
+a shellfish bedlam of stoic determination.

 Nature’s stanzas are found in the echo of a hummingbird’s wings,